John Wesley was convinced of the great importance of prayer by saying:

-There is a wonderful promise for those who pray about everything, in the very next verse — the peace of God!
-(Phil 4:7)
+There is a wonderful promise for those who pray about everything — the peace of God!
+(Philippians 4:7)

-Prayer is such an important part of our walk with Yahuwah Elohim [the LORD God]!
-The great people of God have always been foremost, people of prayer!
+Prayer is a vital part of our walk with Yahuwah Elohim [the Hebrew name for the LORD God]!
+The great saints of God have always been people of prayer!

-The results of prayer can be astonishing!
-Scripture is full of convincing stories about the effectiveness of prayer!
-When we pray (talking with/interceding with Yahuwah), something good always happens!
-The Scriptures tell us: praying, drawing near to our Abba Father, is good for us!!
+The results of effective prayer can be astonishing!
+When we pray (talking with/interceding with Yahuwah [the LORD]), something good always happens!
+The Scriptures tell us that drawing near to our heavenly Father is good for us!!
 (Psalms 73:28)

-But, a regular, private prayer time?
-That is the question.
+But, regular, private prayer times?
+That is the struggle.

-I talk with Abba Father throughout the day.
-But having a time of personal, private worship/prayer time, entering into His Presence behind ‘the veil’ — talking with Father about bigger, greater things than just ‘prayers of the moment’ — well, that is the struggle.
-It seems to be such a battle.
+I talk with Father throughout the day.
+But having a time of personal, private prayer time, entering into His Presence behind ‘the veil’ — talking with Father about big, important things — well, that is the struggle.
+It seems to be such a battle!